 We were educated that all perfumes in the main stream are created by an individual who works at a fragrance house.
 A company, celebrity or artist comes to a fragrance house with an idea where the staff perfumer begins the process of transforming the idea into a perfume.

 Rather quickly many of us in the audience realized that this system would not work for those of us who prefer to construct and formulate are own perfumes.
 We were told that it was cost prohibitive to create a true natural perfume and that we should consider broadening our palette to achieve a wider reach.
-Yosh shared how she struggled with someone else manufacturing/producing her perfumes and letting go of specific ingredients like a beloved Vetiver from Haiti.
+Yosh shared how she struggled with the idea of someone else manufacturing/producing her perfumes and letting go of specific ingredients like a beloved Vetiver from Haiti.

 As I sat there I realized that although I would like to broaden the reach of my brand and have some help creating my perfumes I do not want to compromise the core of my company.
 The botanical palette I use and supporting small farms across the world is the heart and soul of my company.
 I realize that it could be very lucrative and expand my presence worldwide but I kept thinking about the Indian proverb "Man with cows, has care of cows."
 I'm holding the intention that there is another path, not easier but more aligned with who I am and my mission.